 The training envelope is the envelope within which all training exercises will be carried out.
-It should be specified by the ATO in terms of the range of attitudes, speed and g-loads that can be used for training, taking into account:
+It should be specified by the ATO in terms of the range of attitudes, speed and gloads that can be used for training, taking into account:

-- (1) the training environment; - (2) the capabilities of the instructors; and - (3) in the case of training in aeroplanes, the capabilities and certification of the aircraft, while considering a margin of safety in order to ensure that unintentional deviations from the training envelope will not exceed aircraft limitations.
+- (1) the training environment; - (2) the capabilities of the instructors; and - (3) in the case of training in FSTDs, the limitations of the FSTD (as per IS72 GM3 FCL.010 for the FSTD training envelope); and - (4) in the case of training in aeroplanes, the capabilities and certification of the aircraft, while considering a margin of safety in order to ensure that unintentional deviations from the training envelope will not exceed aircraft limitations.
 Different training envelopes may be specified for different aeroplane types even within a single training course.

-ORA.ATO.130 Training manual and Procedure manual
+ORA.ATO.130 Training manual and operations manual

-- (a) The ATO shall establish and maintain a training manual and operations manual containing information and instructions to enable personnel to perform their duties and to give guidance to students on how to comply with course requirements. - (b) The ATO shall make available to staff and, where appropriate, to students the information contained in the training and procedure manual, the operations manual and the ATO's approval documentation. - (c) The operations manual shall establish flight time limitation schemes for flight instructors, including the maximum flying hours, maximum flying duty hours and minimum rest time between instructional duties in accordance with Implementing Standard 15.
+- (a) The ATO shall establish and maintain a training manual and operations manual containing information and instructions to enable personnel to perform their duties and to give guidance to students on how to comply with course requirements. - (b) The ATO shall make available to staff and, where appropriate, to students the information contained in the training manual, the operations manual and the ATO's approval documentation. - (c) The operations manual shall establish flight time limitation schemes for flight instructors, including the maximum flying hours, maximum flying duty hours and minimum rest time between instructional duties in accordance with Implementing Standard 15 and Implementing Standard 50.